 Christie Palmer Art – The Longer You Look The More You See

 With the subtleties of airbrush and the nuances of watercolor, artist Christie Palmer plays with the edges of paint and reality.
 Her brilliantly hued landscapes, inherently recognizable as some longed-for horizon, capture the ever-changing elements of place and time.
-We visited her studio overlooking Sedona’s distant red rock vistas where she shared insight into the inspiration and motivation for her original water media work.
+We visited the studio of Christie Palmer, overlooking Sedona’s distant red rock vistas where she shared insight into the inspiration and motivation for her original water media work.

 Sedona ARTSource: Your original acrylic works look as if you airbrushed them in fine layers onto the surface!